NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 that $x$ is simpler than $(1-x)^{-1}$, which might sits well with one's intuition.

-Not consider the following command:
+Now consider the following command:

 	rules = NCMakeGB[{}, 3]